ipni/index-provider/doc/publisher-config.md

 ## Configure HTTP server `HttpPublisher` publisher kind

 The publisher can be configured to server HTTP using a plain (non-libp2p) HTTP server.
 This is configured by calling `WithPublisherKind(HttpPublisher)`.
-If configuring the command-line application, this is set in the configuration file as `config.Ingest.HttpPublisher.ListenMultiaddr`.
+If configuring the command-line application, this is set in the configuration file as `Ingest.HttpPublisher.ListenMultiaddr`.

 The publisher's HTTP listen address is configured using the engine option `WithHttpPublisherListenAddr`.
 If unset, the default net listen address of '0.0.0.0:3104' is used.